rbpolim/rbpolim/README.md

 <p>I'm full stack web/mobile developer, currenty working with <strong>ReactJs, Node.js and React Native</strong>. </br>
-I am building a solid foundation in frontend and backend technologies, through self-study and enrolling in a <strong>Bootcamp at <a href="https://rocketseat.com.br/">Rocketseat</a></strong>.</p>
+I'm building a solid foundation in frontend and backend technologies, through self-study and enrolling in a <strong>Bootcamp at <a href="https://rocketseat.com.br/">Rocketseat</a></strong>.</p>